-At Elizabeth College we take great pride in preparing our pupils for the challenges of the next stage of their lives.
+Elizabeth College takes great pride in preparing our students for the challenges of the next stage of their lives.
 The world they are moving into is undergoing rapid transformation and the graduate job market is increasingly competitive.
-We want every pupil to leave us with strong academic qualifications, but also the skills, qualities and values needed to have a successful career and contribute something positive to society.
+We want every student to leave us with strong academic qualifications, but also the skills, qualities and values needed to have a successful career and contribute something positive to society.

-Elizabeth College uses a Careers platform called Unifrog, which is a one-stop careers and university resource.
-It allows students to research university courses in every country, as well as create a portfolio of skills and experiences throughout their time at College.
+Elizabeth College utilises an engaging Careers platform called Unifrog, which is a one-stop careers and university resource.
+It allows students to research university courses in every country, as well as create a portfolio of skills and experiences throughout their time at school.

-The engaging platform enables them to take personality and interest profiles, produce application materials such as CVs and cover letters.
-There is also a 'Know-How Library' with hundreds of useful materials including videos, articles and tutorials for every aspect of careers and university planning.
-Students begin using the platform from Year 8, right through to Year 13.
+Students begin using Unifrog in Year 8 and use it right through to Year 13.
+The platform enables them to take personality and interest profiles, produce application materials such as CVs and cover letters.
+There is also a 'know-how' library with hundreds of useful materials including videos, articles and tutorials for every aspect of careers and university planning.